pni-lab/ctp-signature/README.md

 # ctp-signature
 This repository - in a multi-center cohort (n = 131) - aims at predicting individual's pain sensitivity using grey matter cortical thickness (gmCT) measure.
 The repository contains the following:
-- calculated values of gmCT using freesurfer (link to the docker file) >> see data folder,
+- calculated values of gmCT using freesurfer >> see data folder,
 - various potential confounders (phenotypes) from MRI, demography & psychometrics aspects >> see data folder,
 - dedicated machine learning models based on LASSO linear regression method >> see notebook folder - also see figure below for a flowchart,
 - results >> see output folder